salarii/peek/README.txt

 dddddd

 Inclusive filters:
-If one issues filter "a ddd" this will preserve the lines which contains those strings so the result in console would be in that case (As mentioned the result will be stored also in out.txt) :
+If one issues filter "a ddd" this will preserve the lines which contains those strings (As mentioned the result will be stored also in out.txt).

+example:
 provide your filters:
 a ddd